-Laurie Osmond (Vice President is currently serving her eighth year on the Onteora Board of Education.
-Since 2008, she was elected Board President for two years, Vice-President for one year, and been a member of the Facilities Committee, Policy Committee, Communications Committee, Health and Wellness Committee and Green Committee.
+Laurie Osmond (President) Since 2008, she was elected Board President for two years, Vice-President for one year, and been a member of the Facilities Committee, Policy Committee, Communications Committee, Health and Wellness Committee and Green Committee.
 She has been a resident of Willow for the last 12 years and has a child attending Onteora High School.
 She attended Brown University and San Francisco State University and holds a B.A. in Broadcast Communications Arts.
 Ms. Osmond serves on the Board of Education because she is passionate about the education and welfare of our young people.
-She is running for re-election because she wants to contribute to the continuous growth of Onteora's excellence, and believes in maintaining a stable, positive, and respectful Board, working with teachers, administration and staff to maintain and grow the best possible environment for our kids.
+Osmond wants to contribute to the continuous growth of Onteora's excellence, and believes in maintaining a stable, positive, and respectful Board, working with teachers, administration and staff to maintain and grow the best possible environment for our kids.

-Rob Kurnit has been a resident of Woodstock, New York for 25 years.
-I decided to run for the Onteora School Board so that I could try to help our students succeed in school and in life.
-I am now completing my 7th year of board service, having been active both locally, and on a state level.
-I have been the co-chair of the Facilities Committee , a member of the Policy Committee and of the Ulster County School Board Association.
-In 2016 I received the Lifetime Achievement Award from the New York State School Boards Association.
-My interest has always been to try to use a balanced and unified approach, regarding our large geographical district.
-Ultimately, our focus as board members, is to try to make public education a great experience for all Onteora students.
+Rob Kurnit (Vice President) has been a resident of Woodstock, New York for 28 years.
+He decided to run for the Onteora School Board so that he could try to help our students succeed in school and in life.
+Kurnit is now completing his 10th year of board service, having been active both locally, and on a state level.
+He has been the co-chair of the Facilities Committee , a member of the Policy Committee and is President of the Ulster County School Board Association.
+In 2016 he received the Lifetime Achievement Award from the New York State School Boards Association.
+Kurnit's interest has always been to try to use a balanced and unified approach, regarding the large geographical district.
+Ultimately, the focus as board members, is to try to make public education a great experience for all Onteora students.

-Valerie Storey was born and raised in the Onteora District - both her and her husband, Marshall, are graduates of Onteora.
-Ms. Storey has two children that are currently enrolled at the MS/HS.
+Valerie Storey was born and raised in the Onteora District - both she and her husband, Marshall, are graduates of Onteora.
+Ms. Storey has two children one is currently enrolled at the MS/HS, the other is a graduate.
 She has been on numerous committees concerning the future of our children.
 She has been on the District Comprehensive Planning Team: for later start time for the MS/HS.
 She enjoys reading, camping, and spending as much time as possible with her family.

 Bennet Ratcliff is the son of a public school teacher, and lives in Bearsville with his partner Jacqueline Kellachan, co-owner of The Golden Notebook bookstore.
 They share a home in Bearsville with six children, a dog and a cat.
 Professionally, Mr. Ratcliff has pursued diverse interests.
 In education, he created branding and positioning strategies for philanthropic initiations supporting blended learning and closing the achievement gap.
 He also advised public school officials in leadership searches and on policy issues.
 In politics, Mr. Ratcliff created TV and radio ads for President Bill Clinton's 1992 and 1996 Presidential campaigns.
 He also advised the Presidents of Mexico, Honduras, Colombia, Ecuador, and His Holiness the Dalai Lama of Tibet.
 Twice, he won the prestigious Pollie award from the American Association of Political Consultants for Internet advertising and radio campaigns.
 In the private sector, Mr. Ratcliff created a methodology for identifying obstacles and opportunities during times of crisis.
 Collaborating with CEOs, community activists, and government leaders, he finds solutions that integrate public policy, communications, crisis management, legal actions, advertising, and social media.
 Mr. Ratcliff graduated from Princeton University and did post-graduate studies at the Université de Grenoble in France as a Rotary Foundation Fellow.